Ian-Roy/big-monte-dice-poker/docs/working-with-dice-box.md

 - Dice scale: current `scale` is `5` to fit a full-height mobile viewport.
 Adjust up/down in `DiceService` if you change canvas oversizing.
 - Bounds/viewport: the overlay is fixed to the viewport on mobile and capped to the app width on desktop, reserving only the top controls as a safe zone.
 Dice can roll over the scorecard/locks.
 - Debugging: DiceService logs layer/container/canvas rects and window metrics on init and around rolls (`viewport summary` lines).
 Use these to verify the canvas matches the overlay.
 - Layer control: a toggle moves the dice layer above/below the Vue UI; roll button forces the layer visible so rolls aren’t hidden.
+Pointer events are enabled on the canvas (and disabled when the layer is “under”) so clicks reach the dice for picking/holding.

 ## Quick Commands
 - Generate sprites: `yarn gen:dice-sprites`